 Transitioning a rabbit to a fresh grass-based diet

 Rabbits can eat grass instead of hay, however it’s not a change that should be made overnight.
 This kind of major change in a rabbits diet needs to be made in a slow transition over the course of a few weeks.
 The cellular structure of hay is more rigid than fresh grass, which means they are digested in very different ways.
 A sudden change would be sure to cause digestive health problems, such as GI Stasis or runny stool.

-The first few days, you should only give your rabbit a couple cups of fresh grass, or about 15 minutes out on the lawn to nibble at fresh grass.
-Slowly increase the amount of grass you cut for your rabbit or the amount of time they are given to nibble grass in the yard.
+The first few days, you should only give your rabbit a couple handfuls of fresh grass cuttings.
+Alternatively, you can give them about 15 minutes out on the lawn to nibble at fresh grass.
+Slowly increase the amount of grass you cut for your rabbit or the amount of time they are given to forage and nibble on grass in the yard.
 As they eat more fresh grass, they’ll naturally be eating less hay until you hardly need to provide any extra for them on a daily basis.

 Access to hay vs. grass